EventStore/replicator-docs/content/docs/Features/Sinks/writers.md

 To use value-based partitioning, use the same partitioning function signature.
 The difference is that for each returned partition key there will be a separate partition.
 For example, if the function deterministically return 10 different values, there will be 10 partitions.
 You don't need to configure the partition count, partitions will be dynamically created based on the number of unique keys.

-The settings file, therefore, only needs the `replicator.sink.partitioner` setting configured.
+The settings file, therefore, only needs the `replicator.sink.partitioner.file` setting configured.

 ## Partition count considerations